Free Printable Worksheets

 Why does my child understand multiplication but struggle with division?

 This is the most common division complaint, and the reason is structural: multiplication is a forward operation, while division is a backward operation.
 Children who learned multiplication as a pattern or chant never built the flexible understanding needed to run the operation in reverse.
 The most effective fix is fact family practice — grouping 3×4=12, 4×3=12, 12÷3=4, and 12÷4=3 together so the child sees all four facts as one interconnected idea.
+Within 4-6 weeks of fact family practice, most children who knew multiplication facts develop division fluency.

 Do you include long division or problems with remainders?